 - Review, receive a copy of, or purchase a copy of curriculum materials depending on the copyright of the materials.
 As required by law, any curriculum materials in the public domain used in this instruction will be posted on the district's website at the location indicated above. - Remove his or her child from any part of this instruction without academic, disciplinary, or other penalties. - Become involved in the development of this curriculum by becoming a member of the district's SHAC or attending SHAC meetings.
 (See the campus principal for details.) - Use the district's grievance procedure concerning a complaint.
-See Complaints and Concerns (All Grade Levels) on page and FNG for information on the grievance and appeals process.
+See Complaints and Concerns (All Grade Levels) and FNG for information on the grievance and appeals process.

-[See Consent to Human Sexuality Instruction on page; Dating Violence on page; and Child Sexual Abuse, Trafficking, and Other Maltreatment of Children on page]
+[See Consent to Human Sexuality Instruction; Dating Violence; and Child Sexual Abuse, Trafficking, and Other Maltreatment of Children.]